The Kingmaker's Daughter

-The Kingmaker's Daughter is a 2012 historical novel by Philippa Gregory, part of her series The Cousins' War.
+The Kingmaker's Daughter is a 2012 historical novel by English writer Philippa Gregory, part of her series The Cousins' War.
 It is the story of Anne Neville, wife of Richard III of England.
 The 2013 BBC One television series The White Queen is a 10-part adaptation of Gregory's novels The White Queen (2009), The Red Queen (2010) and The Kingmaker's Daughter, and features Faye Marsay as Anne Neville.

 Plot

 Richard Neville, 16th Earl of Warwick—called "The Kingmaker"—puts young Edward IV on the throne of England.
 But before Neville can arrange for one of his daughters to marry the new king, Edward marries Elizabeth Woodville in secret.
 As Neville begins losing his control of Edward, he plots to secure his daughters' futures.